lucsampaioime/Masters-UnB/README.md

 # Hello, good to see you here!  👋
 - 📊 My name is Lucas Sampaio and I'm a Data Scientist from Brazil.
-I'm interested and pursue in developing projects in Data Science, Machine Learning, Text Mining and related subjects.
+I'm interested and pursue in developing projects in Data Science, Machine Learning, Text Mining, Spatial Technologies and related subjects.

 ## 🔧 Technologies & Tools
 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=Python)